Which battery do I need for my fish finder?

-, by Sally Zhuang, 9 min reading time
+, From Sally Zhuang, 9 min reading time

 Owning a fish finder to identify underwater schools using reflected sound energy greatly enhances the fishing experience!
 However, it's important to ensure a reliable power source.
 If you're looking for the best fish finder battery, you've come to the right place.
 If you're also unsure which battery type is suitable for your fish finder, you've come to the right place!